University of Fribourg, Switzerland, and IZA, Germany

 “Institutions and development: The interaction between trade regime and political system.”
 Journal of Economic Growth 10:3 (2005): 229–270 (with J. Falkinger).

-Immigration may boost foreign direct investment, productivity, and housing investmentVolker Grossmann, September 2016Migration policies need to consider how immigration affects investment behavior and productivity, and how these effects vary with the type of migration.
+Immigration may boost foreign direct investment, productivity, and housing investmentVolker Grossmann, October 2021Migration policies need to consider how immigration affects investment behavior and productivity, and how these effects vary with the type of migration.
 College-educated immigrants may do more to stimulate foreign direct investment and research and development than low-skilled immigrants, and productivity effects would be expected to be highest for immigrants in scientific and engineering fields.
 By raising the demand for housing, immigration also spurs residential investment.
-However, residential investment is unlikely to expand enough to prevent housing costs from rising, which has implications for income distribution in society.MoreLess
+However, residential investment is unlikely to expand enough to prevent housing costs from rising, which has important distributional implications.MoreLess